-Graduation Requirements:
+Graduation Requirements

-- 48 credit hours, completed with at least three different faculty mentors. - A 15-20 page craft essay with MLA documentation. - One of the following: a double-spaced creative nonfiction manuscript of at least 80 pages, a single-spaced poetry manuscript of at least 48 pages, a double-spaced fiction manuscript of at least 80 pages, or a feature screenplay of at least 90 pages in industry-standard formatting. - A bibliography in MLA format listing all books at least 32 read during the program. - 16 brief, 2-3 page, double-spaced, craft essays. - A 15-20 minute public reading, followed by a successful discussion/defense of the thesis. - A successful lecture or craft talk given to faculty and other graduating students. - A successful workshop or class team-taught for IAIA undergraduate students and MFA classmates.
+- 48 credit hours, completed with at least three different faculty mentors. - A 15-20 page craft essay with MLA documentation. - One of the following: a double-spaced creative nonfiction manuscript of at least 80 pages, a singlespaced poetry manuscript of at least 48 pages, a double-spaced fiction manuscript of at least 80 pages, or a feature screenplay of at least 90 pages in industrystandard formatting. - A bibliography in MLA format listing all books at least 32 - read during the program. - 16 brief, 2-3 page, double-spaced, craft essays. - A 15-20 minute public reading, followed by a successful discussion/defense of the thesis. - A successful lecture or craft talk given to faculty and other graduating students. - A successful workshop or class team-taught for IAIA undergraduate students and MFA classmates.

-INDIGENOUS LIBERAL STUDIES DEPARTMENT

-BACHELOR OF ARTS (B.A.)
-IN INDIGENOUS LIBERAL STUDIES ASSOCIATE OF ARTS (A.A.)
-IN NATIVE AMERICAN STUDIES INDIGENOUS LIBERAL STUDIES

-MINOR

-Stephen Wall, J.D.
-(White Earth Chippewa)

-Assistant Professor:
+Thesis Extension

+CRWR 670 Thesis Extension, no credits

+ACADEMIC PROGRAMS / Indigenous Liberal Studies • 93

+INDIGENOUS LIBERAL STUDIES DEPARTMENT Bachelor of Arts (BA) In Indigenous Liberal Studies Associate of Arts (AA) In Native American Studies Indigenous Liberal Studies Minor

-Porter Swentzell, M.A.
-(Santa Clara Pueblo)
+Chair: Stephen Wall, J.D.
+(White Earth Chippewa) Assistant Professor: Porter Swentzell, M.A.
+(Santa Clara Pueblo) Faculty Emeritus: Ed Wapp (Sac & Fox)

-Faculty Emeritus:

-Ed Wapp (Sac & Fox)